 What’s the difference between Dashlane vs 1Password, and which is a better password manager app?
-Over the past 8 months I’ve been using both apps on my laptop and mobile devices to see which one I like more.
-While it’s safe to say that they’re both good services and pretty much 90% identical in features, there are some key differences that you should know about before you decide.
+Over the past 8 months, I’ve been using both apps on my laptop and mobile devices to see which one I like more.
+While it’s safe to say that they’re both good services and pretty much 90% identical in features, there are some key differences that you should know about before you compare password managers in 2024.

-Choosing a password manager app may feel like an overwhelming decision, but it’s really not.
+Choosing the best password manager may feel like an overwhelming decision, but it’s really not.

 Even as you’re doing your research on Dashlane vs 1Password, I can tell you this much: